75 Great Conversation Starters for Kids

 5. What’s the prettiest thing you’ve ever seen in nature?

 6. Which season do you prefer the most and why?

 7. Which three items would you take with you to a deserted island?

 Conversation Starters on Goals and Future Plans

 “What do you want to be when you grow up?” is a standard question for kids, but it can be a bit overwhelming.
-Instead, try the following questions; each question is super-specific, but altogether they can paint a pretty clear picture about what the future holds for both you and your child.
+Instead, try the following questions; each question is super-specific, but altogether they can paint a pretty clear picture of what the future holds for both you and your child.

 8. What skill would you like to learn?